New Year’s Activities for Kids

 Here are some added suggestions for conversation starters.

-- Do you remember when XYZ (something on worksheet) happened?
+1. Do you remember when XYZ (something on the worksheet) happened?
 How did you feel about that?
 Would you like to do it again?

-- Why is XYZ your favorite book of last year?
-What did you enjoy about it? (and then you can even discuss reading ability, if it’s a struggle and bounce around ideas and solutions for your child, you may really learn something!)
+2. Why was XYZ your favorite book last year?
+What did you enjoy about it? (and then you can even discuss reading ability; if it’s a struggle and bounces around ideas and solutions for your child, you may really learn something!)

-- Your favorite color is ABC?
+3. Your favorite color is ABC?
 Why?
-What is your favorite thing that is ABC color?
+What is your favorite thing, and what is ABC color?
 Was that always your favorite color?

 Benefits for Kids-New Year’s Resolutions and Review